edgexfoundry/edgex-go/docs/export/Ch-ApplicationFunctions.rst

 CoreData is to filter data down to what is relevant for a given application and to format it.
 To help facilitate this, four primary functions ported over from the existing services today are included in the SDK.
-The first is the `FilterByDeviceID` function which will remove events that do not match the specified IDs and will cease execution of the pipeline if no event matches.
+The first is the `DeviceNameFilter` function which will remove events that do not match the specified IDs and will cease execution of the pipeline if no event matches.
-The second is the `FilterByValueDescriptor` which exhibits the same behavior as `FilterByDeviceID` except filtering on Value Descriptor instead of DeviceID.
-The third and fourth provided functions in the SDK transform the data received to either XML or JSON by calling `TransformToXML()` or `TransformToJSON()`.
+The second is the `ValueDescriptorFilter` which exhibits the same behavior as `DeviceNameFilter` except filtering on Value Descriptor instead of DeviceID.
+The third and fourth provided functions in the SDK transform the data received to either XML or JSON by calling `XMLTransform` or `JSONTransform`.

 Typically, after filtering and transforming the data as needed, exporting is the last step in a pipeline to ship the data where it needs to go.
 There are